Motion to Take Note

 “as we come to the end of the five year forward view, we need to seek consensus on the next stage for the NHS.
 We will need significantly more funding in the years ahead, and we need to build a national consensus on … that funding”.—[Official Report, Commons, 10/1/18; col. 346.]

-The Secretary of State’s view is that we should try to do that for a 10-year period, not a 5-year period.
+The Secretary of State’s view is that we should try to do that for a 10-year period and not a five-year period.
 He is clear that he is open to all discussions with colleagues about the best ways to do that.
 I know that he is making that case in government, but we are clear that NHS spending will continue to rise to meet the demographic challenges that we face.

 The noble Lord, Lord Macpherson, provided some interesting and well-considered ideas, which were backed up by the noble Lord, Lord Desai, and others, about how things could change.
 We can and must speculate about different ways of raising revenue for various spending priorities.
 Of course, taxation is a matter for the Chancellor and the Treasury, but the last Budget shows that when we have been given the opportunity to increase funding for the NHS, we have done so.
 Indeed, the proportion of public spending taken by the NHS has been increasing over time.